Automatic Construction of Clinical Scoring Systems with LLM Agents: Experimental details

 \begin{itemize} \item \textbf{RiskSLIM}~\cite{Ustun2015}: A mixed-integer programming (MIP) approach for learning sparse linear models with integer coefficients.
 We use the CPLEX solver with a maximum runtime of 3000 seconds and an $L_0$ penalty $c_0 = 10^{-6}$.
 Features are standardized to zero mean and unit variance, and the threshold-dummy transform is optionally applied.
 Coefficients are constrained to $\{-1, 0, +1\}$, and the sparsity budget is matched to \texttt{AgentScore}.

 \item \textbf{FasterRisk}~\cite{liu2022fasterrisk}: A fast coordinate-descent–based algorithm for learning sparse risk scores.
 We use the official Python implementation with sparsity constraint $k = 6$ and coefficient bounds $\{-1, 0, +1\}$.
-Features are standardized prior to fitting, and the threshold-dummy transform is optionally applied via configuration. \end{itemize}
+Features are standardized prior to fitting, and the threshold-dummy transform is optionally applied via configuration.

+\item \textbf{Optimal Checklists}~\cite{Zhang2021}: An integer-programming approach for learning sparse binary checklists.
+We use the official implementation with a sparsity constraint $N = 6$ (maximum number of selected checklist items) and optimize the decision threshold $M$ during training. \end{itemize}

-\paragraph{AutoScore.} \textbf{AutoScore}~\cite{Xie2020} is a framework for automatically constructing point-based clinical scores.
+\paragraph{AutoScore.} AutoScore~\cite{Xie2020} is a framework for automatically constructing point-based clinical scores.
 We use the reference R implementation with random forest–based feature selection (100 trees), equal-frequency discretization into four bins for continuous variables, and a maximum score of 100 points.
 AutoScore performs its own internal binning and does not rely on the shared threshold-dummy transform.
 While AutoScore produces integer-valued scores, the resulting point totals are not bounded to unit weights, leading to less compact and less checklist-like models.

 \paragraph{Linear and tree-based baselines.} We include standard interpretable machine-learning comparators operating on continuous features without binarization.
 Logistic regression is trained with feature standardization (zero mean, unit variance), median imputation for missing values, and the SAGA optimizer with a maximum of 2000 iterations.
-As a non-linear but still interpretable comparator, we include a CART decision tree with maximum depth four and a minimum of 20 samples per leaf.
+As a non-linear but still interpretable comparator, we include a CART decision tree with maximum depth four.

 \paragraph{PLR baselines.} Following~\citet{liu2022fasterrisk}, we include pooled piecewise-linear rule (PLR) baselines, which expand continuous variables into collections of binary threshold indicators prior to fitting sparse linear models.
 This expansion uses the same threshold-dummy transform applied to other baselines.